 India is the biggest democracy in the world, which has taken giant strides in the last few decades.
 We are now the world’s third-largest economy (in purchasing power parity terms).
 However, being an Indian you can’t resist ‘chalta hai’ (let it be) common attitude.
 Moreover, for everything we have ‘jugaad’.
 But in between this, we can not forget everyday issues, which continue to pose hurdles in the progress of the nation.
 These social, political and economic issues are meant to be taken into consideration, in order to improve the prevailing condition of our society.
 Issues like corruption, crime, condition of the road network and so on, need to be looked into immediately.
 With the proliferation of information and technology, more awareness is spreading among the masses.
 New organisations are sprouting to find a fruitful solution to these problems.
 The activists involved are really working hard to eradicate these problems from their very roots.

-So, we would like the new government to kindly come up with the solution to these problems stated below.
+So, we would like the government to come up with the solution to these problems faced by the common man

 What are the current major issues in India?

 The most widely spread endemic in India is corruption, which must be handled quickly and wisely.
 There is hardly any office, in both the private and public sector, that is untouched from this disease.
 There is no telling how much loss the economy has suffered because of this.
 Though most of us are concerned, when the time comes to act, we, the people of India, should not be found lacking.